 Indexed Indirect Addressing

-Many, if not all, 6502 coders are familiar with Indirect Indexed Addressing, but by all accounts very few have ever had reason to use its more esoteric cousin, the mysterious Indexed Indirect Addressing.
+Many, if not all, 6502 coders on the Commodore 64 are familiar with Indirect Indexed Addressing, but by all accounts very few have ever had reason to use its more esoteric cousin, the mysterious Indexed Indirect Addressing.

 However, in the course of developing the "swarm" effect for Parallaxian, a rare case use emerged, specifically with regard to setting the MSB condition of each plexed sprite within the swarm.

 The sprites in the swarm are plexed by the NMIs which operate on a minimalist "fast-in, fast-out" basis, with y- and x-positions set by the NMI along with pointers and colours and, of course, the tricky MSB conditions, as per the schematic below:

 As intimated above, the coding brief for this required that everything be as lightweight and fast as possible within the NMI handlers, so I wanted to perform the logic for the MSB conditions outside the NMIs to avoid losing CPU time with branch testing inside the NMIs.

 We also must update each plexed sprite's MSB condition once per frame, independently of the others in the swarm, and do so by using just one subroutine to keep RAM overhead to a minimum .

 So the idea is to set the MSB condition using a zero page value with an AND or ORA instruction that would be hard-written into each NMI handler once per frame by the raster interrupt (IRST) handler that deals with the lateral (x-direction) position updates for the swarm, thus requiring the IRST to be able to quickly modify the instruction dealing with the MSB condition inside each NMI handler.